itwasme-ulrich/ledmatrix-16x16heart/README.md

 # Led matrix 16x16 - Fading heart
 Assignments report of Microprocessor (EE2039) this year (K20).
-This is out attempts to complete as best as possible.
+This is our attempts to complete as best as possible.

 ## My team
 | No. | Name |